 Q: I don't want to spend the money.
 I don't think it's worth it.

-A: Actually the cost to belong to the KCMS/ISMS has remained the same for years to accommodate this very issue and the dues when broken down are actually quite low.
+A: Actually the cost to belong to the KCMS/ISMS has remained the same for years.
 The Illinois State Medical Society introduced monthly payments several years ago, making membership quite affordable.
-The cost to belong to the medical society is less than $2 per day.
-That's less than the price of a cup of coffee!
 The advocacy needs of all Illinois physicians has never been greater.
-Other professional organizations such as the Bar Association are quite strong, giving any group with an opposing view the advantage when it comes to policy.
+Other professional organizations are quite strong, giving any group with an opposing view the advantage when it comes to policy.
 If physicians do not support their county and state medical society, the only ones to blame for policies not aligning with physicians are physicians.

 Q: I am part of a health system.
 Why do I need to belong?
 Don't they advocate for me?